Home » DIY Kid Activities » How To Make Oobleck Without Cornstarch

 What type of baby powder do you need?

-You can’t say this is completely free of cornstarch because you need a baby powder that has cornstarch in it.
-See the end of the post with a few suggestions about two other recipes you could try.
+You can’t say this is entirely cornstarch-free, since you need to use baby powder that contains cornstarch.
+The end of the post has a few suggestions about two other recipes you could try.

-Oobleck is both a solid and liquid because it is a non-newtonian fluid.
-You can get kids to observe these characteristics as they are playing.
+Oobleck is both a solid and a liquid because it is a non-Newtonian fluid.
+You can get kids to observe these characteristics as they play.
 We love learning through play!

 Before You Begin

-We recommend playing and making Oobleck outside.
-It makes it so much easier for clean-up if you make this fun activity an outdoor one.
+We recommend playing and making this baby powder Oobleck outside.
+It makes it so much easier to clean up if you use this for sensory activities outside!

 Add 1 cup of baby powder to the bowl.